SaiedAlshahrani/performance-implications/Wikipedia-Corpora-Creation/README.md

 # Arabic Wikipedia Editions' Corpora
 We host our already extracted, processed, and preprocessed Arabic Wikipedia editions' corpora on the Hugging Face Hub.
-See the Table below for the details. *We highly recommend creating the Arabic Wikipedia editions' corpora from scratch because we noticed that Hugging Face Datasets are truncating many data points/articles.*
+See the Table below for the details. *We highly recommend creating the Arabic Wikipedia editions' corpora from scratch because we noticed that Hugging Face Datasets are truncating many data points (articles).*

 | Wikipedia Edition     | Dump File Date | Hugging Face ID |
 | :----: | :----: |:----: |